Have you ever been nabbed by this parking sign?

 “The people who you shouldn’t know who they are,” Mr. Schwartz said.

-“I came up with those letters because I thought it meant nothing and nobody would figure it out and it was in the days before you could Google anything,” he said.
+“I came up with those letters because I thought they meant nothing.
+And nobody would figure it out, and it was in the days before you could Google anything,” he said.
 (Doing an Internet search for the letters today doesn’t help much.
 The first result in a Google search is for the Association for Women in Mathematics.)

-“I would bet if you look at the summonses we issue you would find very few for people parking in those spots,” Mr. Cassar said.
+Further, “I bet if you look at the summonses we issue, you will find few people parking in those spots,”

 Mr. Schwartz said he was unaware of any other fictional agency initials.
-A number of people have tried to figure out what the letters stand for, he said, but nobody has come even close.
+He said a number of people have tried to figure out what the letters stand for.
+But, nobody has even come close.

 Commentary

 You don’t want to be nabbed by this iconic, undercover parking sign.
-But, if you do, always make sure the warrior enters the name of the agency (or vehicles) permitted to park in the restricted space.
+Likewise, ensure the warrior enters the name of the agency (or vehicles) permitted to park in the restricted space.

 I ahve not found any information on what I am looking for.
 I got a parking ticket for parking on a side street.
 The sign was at the end of the small street.
 Iy simple said NO PARKING.
 Not np parking from here to the end of thee street, no paling from 9-6 , n0 parking ok let side of street simply no parking.
 I parl about 500 feet from the sign others did too.
 We all got parking tickets for $40.00.
 I feel this is an unfair ticket since it did not state where the no parking was.